What is CSAT and How to Calculate It

 Written by Moritz Dausinger, CEO of Refiner

-Let’s face it: No company can last long without satisfied customers.
-Unless people enjoy what you sell and enjoy dealing with your company, your business stands little to no chance to flourish and grow.
+Let’s face it, CSAT is important.
+After all, no company can last long without satisfied customers.
+Unless people enjoy what you sell and enjoy dealing with your company, your business stands little to no chance of flourishing and growing.

 CSAT survey example.